-SEND at Donnington Wood Infant and Nursery School is monitored by the SLT and the SEND Governor.
-The quality of provision offered to all children is evaluated through monitoring of teaching and learning and children's progress for all children and specifically for identified groups including those with SEND.
+SEND pupils at Donnington Wood Infant School and Nursery are monitored by the SLT and the SEND Governor.
+The quality of provision offered to all children is evaluated through monitoring of the quality of education, analysis of progress for all children and specifically for identified groups including those with SEND needs.
 Audits of provision and monitoring of the impact of interventions and provision, sampling of parent views, children's views and staff views also enable the Leadership team to assess the SEND provision in the school.
-The Curriculum Committee/Governing Body monitor SEND through reports from the named SEND Governor and SENCO/Headteacher.
+The Teaching and Learning Committee/Governing Body monitor SEND through reports from the named SEND Governor and SENCO/Headteacher.
 Regular evaluation and monitoring arrangements promote an active process of continual review and improvement of provision for all children.